Seizure clusters: what you need to know

 How are cluster seizures treated?

 There are several kinds of seizure cluster treatments.
-Some can be administered (given to you) at home, others need to be given at hospital.
-Depending on the kinds of seizures and your specific situation, you may also be able to administer them to yourself.
+Some can be administered (given to you) at home, others need to be given at a hospital.

 Seizure cluster treatments can be given in a few different ways.